Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: 2D random walk winding around a disc

 The problem of angular wandering of a 2D random walk was the subject of many works (see, for example \cite{grosberg} for a review).
-The authors were mainly interested in the winding angle distribution of a planar polymer chain in presence of an impenetrable disc.
+The authors were mainly interested in a winding angle distribution of a planar polymer chain in presence of an impenetrable obstacle or a finite disc.
 Recently, in \cite{vladimirov} the stationary distribution of a random walk radial density has been studied in a similar system, however under the condition that a walk has an angular drift.
 It has been shown in \cite{vladimirov} that the stationary distribution is given by squared Airy function with the typical KPZ-type scaling.
-Our results are consistent with the ones obtained for stretched random walks above the circular voids in one-dimensional \cite{f-s} and two-dimensional \cite{polov} geometries.
+Our results are consistent with the results of \cite{vladimirov}, as well as with the ones obtained for stretched random walks above the circular voids in one-dimensional \cite{f-s} and two-dimensional \cite{polov} geometries.
 Also, our consideration rhymes with the results of the work \cite{peres}, were authors studied fluctuations of Brownian loops covering an atypically large area.

-Due to the strong impact of entropic effects, free Brownian loops typically belong to the Gaussian class of universality.
-As we have seen in the previous Section, imposing a constraint on the area covered by the 2D random walk, which force the random loop to stay in the large deviation regime, does not produce any influence on scaling behavior of fluctuations.
-Even such topological constraints as formation of local knots on the random path \cite{MetzlerKardar}, do not push the system out of the Gaussian universality class.
+Due to the strong impact of entropic effects, free Brownian loops typically belong to the Gaussian class of universality with $\gamma=\frac{1}{2}$.
+As we have seen in Section II, imposing a constraint on the area covered by the 2D random walk, which force the random loop to stay in the large deviation regime, does not produce any influence on scaling behavior of fluctuations.
+Even such topological constraints as formation of local knots on a random path \cite{MetzlerKardar}, do not bring the system out of the Gaussian universality class.